11 Health Benefits Of Not Wearing Underwear, According To An Expert

 That's why people are on both sides of the fence when it comes to going commando.
-"The choice to wear no undergarment is a personal one that really depends on what you’re wearing and what your preferences are," says Cindy Barshop, founder and beauty, sexual health expert of VSPOT Medi-Spa, in an email to Bustle.
+"The choice to wear no undergarment is a personal one that really depends on what you’re wearing and what your preferences are," Cindy Barshop, sexual health expert and founder of VSPOT Medi-Spa, tells Bustle.
 "The timing of your cycle, if there’s any discharge, and the soil [level] of [your] clothing are the factors to take into account when deciding if you’re going to wear underwear."

-If you do go for a pair of panties, make sure they are cotton, according to Barshop.
+If you do go for a pair of undies, make sure they are cotton, Barshop says, instead of silk or a synthetic material.
 But if you want to skip that part of getting dressed, then be ready for a pretty comfortable life, as well as all of the health benefits listed below.
 Here are some of the reasons why 86ing your underwear can be a pretty good idea.

 1. Air Can Flow Freely